bloc-digital/useclasslist/README.md

 import styles from './styles.module.scss';

 export default function GreatContent({ active, className, ...props }) {
-  // Create a classNist that can be used for your base component.
+  // Create a classList that can be used for your base component.
   // A use callback can push in to the array of classes to add extra classes. const classList = useClassList(
     { defaultClass: 'great-content', className, maps: styles, string: true },